Current and previous posts

 Charles Raab (Politics and International Relations) is Professorial Fellow, having held the Chair of Government from 1999 to 2007 and from 2012 to 2015.
 He has served as a member of the academic staff since 1964, and has held visiting positions in the Oxford Internet Institute, the Tilburg Institute for Law, Technology, and Society (Tilburg University, The Netherlands), Queen’s University, Kingston, Ontario, and the Victoria University of Wellington (NZ).
 He was a Fellow at the Hanse-Wissenschaftskolleg (Institute for Advanced Study) in Delmenhorst, Germany, and is currently a Turing Fellow at the UK's Alan Turing Institute.
 With colleagues at the Universities of Stirling, St. Andrews and Essex, he is a Director of CRISP (Centre for Research into Information, Surveillance and Privacy (http://www.crisp-surveillance.com, and http://www.pol.ed.ac.uk/research/grants_and_projects/current_projects/crisp)and is a founder of the Scottish Privacy Forum.
 He is a Fellow of the Academy of Social Sciences (FAcSS) and a Fellow of the Royal Society of Arts (FRSA).

 Charles Raab has engaged in advisory and consultancy work for UK and Scottish government departments, the Office of the Information Commissioner, the European Commission, the New Zealand Law Commission, Liberty, the Equality and Human Rights Commission, the Netherlands Organisation for Scientific Research (NWO), and the EU's Fundamental Rights Agency (FRA), among others.
 He was the Specialist Adviser to the House of Lords Select Committee on the Constitution for their inquiry, resulting in Surveillance: Citizens and the State, 2nd Report, Session 2008-09, HL Paper 18 (available at: https://www.publications.parliament.uk/pa/ld200809/ldselect/ldconst/18/18.pdf) and Analysis of the Government's Response to Surveillance: Citizens and the State, 14th Report, Session 2008-09,HL Paper 114 (available at: http://www.publications.parliament.uk/pa/ld200809/ldselect/ldconst/114/114.pdf).
 He is a member of the editorial or advisory boards of many journals in the fields of information policy and public policy, and is Co-General Editor of the book series, Routledge Studies in Surveillance (available at: https://www.routledge.com/Routledge-Studies-in-Surveillance/book-series…).
 He is also a member of the programme committees of a number of international conferences and summer schools, and sits on the advisory boards of several research projects.
 He is a member of the Surveillance Studies Network, participated in the Canadian-funded project on ‘The New Transparency: Surveillance and Social Sorting’, and served on the Management Board of the European Union’s COST Action on ‘Living in Surveillance Societies’ (LiSS).
 He has given written and oral evidence to Parliamentary Select Committees.
-He was Co-Chair of the Independent Digital Ethics Panel for Policing (IDEPP), and is a member of the Home Office Biometrics and Forensics Ethics Group (BFEG), the Data Ethics Group of the Alan Turing Institute, the Police Scotland Independent Ethics Advisory Panel (IEAP), and the Europol Data Protection Experts Network (EDEN).
+He was Co-Chair of the Independent Digital Ethics Panel for Policing (IDEPP), and is a member of the Home Office Biometrics and Forensics Ethics Group (BFEG), the Data Ethics Group of the Alan Turing Institute, Police Scotland's Independent Ethics Advisory Panel (IEAP), and the Europol Data Protection Experts Network (EDEN).
 He is a member of the Scottish Government's Digital Identity Scotland Expert Group, and was a member of its National Digital Ethics Expert Group.
-He is also part of the AI and Data Ethics (AIDE) Advisory Group in the University's City Deal and Data-Driven Innovation Programme, and formerly of the Governance and Ethics Action Group in the University's Internet of Things (IoT) Programme.
+He also sits on the AI and Data Ethics (AIDE) Advisory Group in the University's City Deal and Data-Driven Innovation Programme, and formerly of the Governance and Ethics Action Group in the University's Internet of Things (IoT) Programme.
+He is a member of the University's Institute for the Study of Science, Technology and Innovation (ISSTI), and is affiliated to the Edinburgh Cyber Security, Privacy and Irust Institute.

 Selected books and reports